acjh13/acjh13.github.io/_pages/about.md

 My name is Andrew, I'm an aspiring Game Producer / Project Manager based in Singapore.

 I'm a *Senior* student at DigiPen Institute of Technology, Singapore.
 I'm pursuing a **BSc.
-Computer Science & Game Design**, graduating in May 2021.
+Computer Science & Game Design**, graduating in March 2021.

-I have a passion for Game Production and am currently looking for an entry-level production position in the Games Industry to kickstart my career!
+I have a passion for Production & Project Management and am currently looking for an entry-level position in the Games/Technology Industry to kickstart my career!

 **</>** C, C++, C#, Python, JavaScript, Rust
-**Software** Jira, Confluence, Trello, Microsoft Excel / Google Sheets, Unity, Unreal Engine 4
+**Software** Jira, Confluence, Trello, Microsoft Excel, Google Sheets, Unity, Unreal Engine 4

 ---